-KPIs are crucial to understand how your business is performing.
-KPIs, or key performance indicators, are metrics that sales managers, reps, and marketers can use to measure specific activities and gauge how effective their sales strategies are.
-Tracking KPIs can provide insight into which activities are benefitting your business and even help determine how to reallocate your time and resources so that your team is not investing time and energy into costly activities that yield little result.
+Key Performance Indicators (KPIs) in B2B lead generation are crucial to understanding how your business is performing.
+KPIs are metrics that sales managers, reps, and marketers can use to measure specific activities and gauge how effective their sales strategies are.
+Tracking KPIs can provide insight into which activities are benefitting your business and even help determine how to reallocate your time and resources so that your team is not investing time and energy into costly activities that yield little results.
 By using KPIs, you can gain a better understanding of your sales process and optimize your close rates.

 However, in order to utilize the fullest potential of KPIs, you need to know which ones track the right metrics for your business.
-Most organizations utilize KPIs across multiple levels and departments to get a full picture of the business’s successes and failures.
-This means that some indicators are catered to high level functions whereas others look at specific processes, departments, or even individual employees.
+Most B2B lead generation service providers utilize KPIs across multiple levels and departments to get a full picture of the business’s successes and failures.
+This means that some indicators are catered to high-level functions whereas others look at specific processes, departments, or even individual employees.
 Not all KPIs are created equal or for the same purpose, and you do not want to invest time and money into tracking metrics that are suboptimal for your business.

 To avoid this pitfall, we’ve compiled a list of the top sales KPIs that will help you improve your close rates, whether your business is just starting to analyze key performance indicators, or has been at the game for a while and is looking for a more detailed approach, this list can help maximize your data analysis and increase your overall performance.